hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 ## Pagination sub-components

-If you need more control on the specific pagination parts, and/or you need to cover a very specific use case, you can use the pagination sub-elements directly (`Pagination::Info/Nav(*)/SizeSelector`).
+If you need more control on the specific Pagination parts, and/or you need to cover a very specific use case, you can use the Pagination sub-elements directly (`Pagination::Info/Nav(*)/SizeSelector`).

 In this case, you will have to take care of different things **yourself**